pdobsan/oama/README.md

 a mailing system comprised of `msmtp`, `fdm`, and `(neo)mutt` or similar ones.

+If you are using `fdm` with no complex desktop system you might also be interested in my [mailnotify](https://github.com/pdobsan/mailnotify) program which generates pop-up notifications about incoming email messages.

 `mailctl` has been successfully used with Google/Gmail, operation with other Oauth2 service providers are planned.